War of the Worlds (2019 TV series): Development

 War of the Worlds is produced by Fox Networks Group and StudioCanal.
 AGC Television co-finances and co-distributes the series.
 The series is executive produced by Overman, Julian Murphy and Johnny Capps.
 Gilles Coulier and Richard Clark each directed four episodes of the first season, with Coulier directing the first four episode and Clark directing the last four.
 The series was written by Howard Overman.

 By October 2019, the creative team had begun work on a second season.
 Richard Clark returned to direct the first four episodes, with Ben A. Williams directing the final four.
 In July 2021, War of the Worlds was renewed for a third season, which aired in 2022.
 Season 3 is directed by Indra Siera and Jonas Alexander Arnby.

 Casting

 Gabriel Byrne and Elizabeth McGovern star in the series.
 They are joined by Daisy Edgar-Jones and Bayo Gbadamosi as co-stars and Aimee-Ffion Edwards, Stéphane Caillard, Adel Bencherif, Guillaume Gouix, Léa Drucker and Natasha Little as main supporting cast.
 Greg Kinnear was originally set to star, but was not listed in the starring cast list when it was revealed by Deadline Hollywood in January 2019.

 Filming

 Production for the first season took place in the United Kingdom, France and Belgium.
 The series was filmed in Bristol in March 2019, as well as filming in Cardiff, Newport and London.

 The second season began filming on July 13, 2020, with filming concluding on October 22, 2020.

+The song “Into My Arms” by Nick Cave is prominently used In the series.